danheyward/mastermind/README.md

 4. Built game functions
 5. Added in styling + removed unused HTML elements
 6. Annotated JS code and edited for semantic readability

+#### I feel pretty (and I'm finally functional!) — 08.21.19
+Thanks to some lovely stylings from [CSS3 Patterns Gallery](https://leaverou.github.io/css3patterns/), as well as simple transition animations, the styling of the game looks much nicer.
+I also reinserted the row numbers and guess 'checkers' (better name coming...maybe...).
+Now you can play the game without looking at the console!

 ***
 ## Current Hurdles + Next Steps
-I'm mentally stuck on how I want the game 'checker' to be displayed.
+**RESOLVED** `I'm mentally stuck on how I want the game 'checker' to be displayed.
 The game I've used for inspiration has a set of 4 'pegs' in-line with each row that, after a guess has been placed, fill in with either black dots (right color, right place), white dots (right color, wrong place), or remain blank (incorrect color).
-There's no concern about functionality, I just need to pick a design direction and go for it.
+There's no concern about functionality, I just need to pick a design direction and go for it.`

 One feature that I'd like to add is the ability to select specific dots to edit without having to clear the entire guess.
 This will involve adding a click event on each individual spot that allows the user to edit that spot in the guess.
 More to come on this, as of now it is a stretch goal for after the MVP of gameplay is met.